theupdateframework/taps/candidate-tuf-versions.md

 client to maintain old versions of the specification while still supporting the most recent version.

-The top level TUF metadata (root, snapshot, timestamp, and top-level targets) used to install an update should all implement the same TUF specification version.
-A specification change may rely on more than one metadata file (for example a change in the signing process would affect all metadata types), so using the same specification version for top level metadata allows for these large changes to the specification.
+The top-level TUF metadata (root, snapshot, timestamp, and top-level targets) used to install an update should all implement the same TUF specification version.
+A specification change may rely on more than one metadata file (for example a change in the signing process would affect all metadata types), so using the same specification version for top-level metadata allows for these large changes to the specification.
 For information about how this relates to url pinning and TAP 5, see [Special Cases](#tap-5).
-However, delegated targets may not be managed by the same parties as the top level metadata.
+However, delegated targets metadata may not be managed by the same parties as the top-level metadata.
 For this reason, this TAP allows clients to use a different TUF specification version for delegated targets by maintaining functions to parse metadata that conforms to different specification versions.
 This compromise allows TUF specification changes to affect multiple metadata files while allowing flexibility in how repositories and delegations are managed.

-So, during the course of an update a client could use 4.0.0_parse_root, 4.0.0_parse_snapshot, 4.0.0_parse_timestamp, 4.0.0_parse_targets, 4.0.0_parse_delegation, and 3.0.0_parse_delegation.
+For example, during the course of an update a client could use 4.0.0_parse_root, 4.0.0_parse_snapshot, 4.0.0_parse_timestamp, 4.0.0_parse_targets, 4.0.0_parse_delegation, and 3.0.0_parse_delegation.